TomKellyGenetics/git-novice/_episodes/11-licensing.md

 Foundation](https://www.gnu.org/licenses/license-list.html) both
 maintain lists of licenses which are good choices.

-[This article][software-licensing] provides an excellent overview of licensing and licensing options from the perspective of scientists who also write code.
+[This article](https://doi.org/10.1371/journal.pcbi.1002598) provides an excellent overview of licensing and licensing options from the perspective of scientists who also write code.